EddieHubCommunity/support/discord-readme.md

 -> #organisation: our community's GitHub org

--> #good-first-issues: get started with open source and get your :green_square: - opportunities are provided for new contributors - discussions not to happen here as this is just for people to share links, please discuss in #first-timers
+-> #good-first-issues: get started with open source and get your green squares opportunities are provided for new contributors - discussions not to happen here as this is just for people to share links, please discuss in #first-timers

 -> #first-timers: discussion about getting :green_square: